seroche/payment-gateway-api/README.md

 ### CI

-The JSON file `XXX` defines the structure of the generic CI pipeline I use:
+The JSON file `XXX` defines the structure of the CI pipeline I use:

 1. Starts when Github triggers `CodePipeline` through a `Webhook`
 2. Builds it within a docker container and push the newly created docker image to our ECR repository